 When I sprayed the backpad with water to simulate a lot of sweat, it got only a little slippery with my shirt off, not too bad.
 I don’t have another bench handy to compare it to, but I suspect the unusual texture of it makes it less slippery when wet than traditional vinyl upholstery.
 This is probably the reason they went with this material.

 On all benches I know of, the upholstery is secured around the wood backboard (hidden inside) with staples.
 It’s a tried and true method but doesn’t always look that great.
 This bench hides the staples well, around the back of the hem fold and another set inside of the folds as shown.
 Very sleek.
 The stitching looks flawless.
-I think they should have added a couple more staples down the length of the bench in the spot shown to make it a little more secure.
-Just nitpicking.
+I think they could have added a couple more staples down the length of the bench in the spot shown to make it a little more secure.

 Conclusion: How it Stacks Up to Competitor Models

 While I nitpicked some things because that’s what I do, I’m happy about getting this bench and will be keeping it!